huggingface/blog/inference-update.md

 	-H "Authorization: Bearer HF_TOKEN"
 ```

-The Inference API is the simplest way to build a prediction API that you can immediately call from your application during development and tests.
-No need for a bespoke prediction service, or for a model server.
+The Inference API is the simplest way to build a prediction service that you can immediately call from your application during development and tests.
+No need for a bespoke API, or a model server.
 In addition, you can instantly switch from one model to the next and compare their performance in your application.
 And guess what?
 The Inference API is free to use.

+As rate limiting is enforced, we don't recommend using the Inference API for production.
+Instead, you should consider Inference Endpoints.

 ## Production with Inference Endpoints

 Once you're happy with the performance of your ML model, it's time to deploy it for production.
 Unfortunately, when you leave the sandbox, everything becomes a concern: security, scaling, monitoring, etc. This is where a lot of ML stumble and sometimes fall.

-This is exactly why we built [Inference Endpoints](https://huggingface.co/inference-endpoints).
+We built [Inference Endpoints](https://huggingface.co/inference-endpoints) to solve this problem.

 In just a few clicks, you deploy any hub model on secure and scalable infrastructure hosted in your AWS or Azure region of choice.
 Additional settings include CPU and GPU hosting, built-in auto-scaling, and more.
+This lets you find the appropriate cost/performance ratio, with [pricing](https://huggingface.co/pricing#endpoints) starting as low as $0.06 per hour.

 XXX screenshot